4. Monitoring and Review of Teaching and Learning Quality

 4.3.1 TALIC conducts institutional surveys on student learning experiences for Ug and TPg on a regular basis to provide information for analysis and renewal of curriculum and pedagogy.
 These analyses help ensure and enhance the quality of student learning experiences.

 4.3.2 The survey findings are analysed and fed back to individual Faculties or programmes.
 The Vice-President and Pro-Vice-Chancellor (Teaching and Learning) visits each Faculty to discuss strategic T&L issues and developments, while representatives from TALIC discuss with FTLQC members of each Faculty other operational or general T&L issues arising from the findings for the purpose of curriculum and pedagogy monitoring and renewal.
-An action plan must be drawn up by the Faculties to address the issues identified, which will be incorporated into the Faculties’ annual reports to the TLQC (paragraph 4.2.2 refers).
+An action plan must be drawn up by the Faculties to address the issues identified, which will be incorporated into the Faculties’ annual reports to TLQC (paragraph 4.2.2 refers).

 4.3.3 All first-, second- and final-year Ug students are invited to complete the Student Learning Experience Questionnaire – Undergraduate (SLEQ-UG) annually.
-The aim of this survey is to collect data about Ug students’ perceptions on the achievement of their educational aims and their learning experience at the University, with a focus on their experience of the degree curriculum as a whole (Appendix 4.2).
+The aim of this survey is to collect data about Ug students’ perceptions on the achievement of the University educational aims and their learning experience at the University, with a focus on their experience of the degree curriculum as a whole (Appendix 4.2).

 4.3.4The Student Learning Experience Questionnaire – Taught Postgraduate (SLEQ-TPG) collects student perceptions of the curriculum and the learning outcomes resulting from the curriculum, containing questions that are specific to the TPg curricula to cater for the characteristics of TPg curricula (Appendix 4.3).
 The data are used to provide feedback to enhance the curriculum quality.

 4.3.5 Once every two years, the University conducts a survey with graduates to understand their experiences during their full-time study of the Bachelor’s degree at the University.
 Normally, two different cohorts are invited in each round, viz. graduates of the previous year and those who are five years after graduation.
 The survey findings inform the University’s QE.
-Surveys are also conducted with graduates’ employers every three years to understand their overall impression of the University’s graduates on various attributes and their achievement of the University’s educational aims (Appendix 4.4).
+Surveys are also conducted with graduates’ employers every three years to understand their overall impression of the University’s graduates on various attributes and their achievement of the University educational aims (Appendix 4.4).

 4.3.6 Other surveys are administered from time to time on specific areas of student learning experiences to inform the University’s T&L planning.